What the AI Boom Actually Means for Your Portfolio

 Thread two: the software layer is where the next wave of spend shows up

-With Gartner projecting $201.9 billion in 2026 agentic AI spend (+141% year over year) and enterprise application penetration headed toward 40% by year-end, the picks-and-shovels framing is shifting up the stack — from 'who sells the GPU' to 'who sells the software layer that makes the GPU useful inside a real workflow.'
+With Gartner projecting $201.9 billion in 2026 agentic AI spend (+141% year over year) and enterprise application penetration headed toward 40% by year-end, the picks-and-shovels framing is shifting up the stack — from "who sells the GPU" to "who sells the software layer that makes the GPU useful inside a real workflow."
 That's a broader, messier set of companies than the chip story, and a lot of it is still privately held or bundled into larger platform players.

 Thread three: the macro backdrop just got less friendly